 Founded in 1935, it is the oldest national wildlife refuge in Texas.
-Three small rainwater lakes––unusual features on the plains––attract birds.
+Three small rainwater unusual features on the plains-attract birds.
 Includes the nation's largest concentration of wintering sandhill cranes.
 Greatest numbers of waterfowl may usually be seen late August to March.
-A colo...
+A colony of pr...

 With the disappearance of mules from the American scene in recent decades, a group of Texas citizens decided to erect a memorial to these unsung beasts.
-The memorial, known as "Ole Pete" is located near the Muleshoe Chamber of Commerce office.
+The memorial is known as "Ole Pete."
+Located near the Muleshoe Chamber of Commerce office.

 Plan your Texas trip then take your Passport with you.